trigger/trigger/docs/index.rst

 What is Trigger?
 ================

-Trigger is a robust network engineering toolkit written in Python that was designed for interfacing with network devices and managing network configuration and security policy.
+Trigger is a robust network automation toolkit written in Python that was designed for interfacing with network devices and managing network configuration and security policy.
 It increases the speed and efficiency of managing large-scale networks while reducing the risk of human error.